langjam/jam0001/nebelhut/README.md

 The expressions in a string-list are evaluated, converted to strings and concatenated resulting in a string value.

 An identifier can be preceded by `'` to create an identifier value.
 When an identifier is encountered, its value is looked up.
 Flamingo is dynamically scoped.
-If the value either is a builtin or it is a block and the variable is associated with an `arity`, a number of expressions corresponding to the arity following the identifier are parsed and evaluated.
+If the value either is a builtin or it is a block and the variable is associated with an `'arity`, a number of expressions corresponding to the arity following the identifier are parsed and evaluated.
 The builtin or the block are called with these arguments and the value is returned.
 If the value is macro, a number of macro arguments corresponding to the macro’s number of parameters is read, the macro is evaluated and the resulting block is evaluated.
 An identifier can be preceded by `&` to force a simple lookup without trying to parse function or macro calls.

 A statement is either an empty line, an `if`, a `for`, a `macro` definition, a `return` statement or an expression.